-This review has been completed in accordance with generally accepted actuarial principles and practices.
+The actuarial calculations were completed under the supervision of John Monroe, ASA, MAAA, Enrolled Actuary.
+We are members of the American Academy of Actuaries and we meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
 To the best of our knowledge, the information supplied in this review is complete and accurate.
 Further, in our opinion, the assumptions as approved by the Board are reasonably related to the experience of and the expectations for the Funds.